Skip to content

 Pro Tip: Hoping to go viral is not a strategy.
 Focus on measurable metrics that you can track.
 Then make thoughtful adjustments to achieve consistent growth.

-Video Promotion Phase 2: Share
+Phase 2: Share Your Video Across Platforms

 With all of the essential materials ready to go, you can start sharing your video across different marketing platforms.
-Steps 10 through 15 on our video promotion checklist help you get your video in front of as many viewers as possible.
+Steps 10 through 15 on our video marketing checklist help you get your video in front of as many viewers as possible.

 10. Include a Call To Action